-As a Summer Start participant, you may be wondering about what you need to do to prepare for the summer and where to find the resources and information you need about all things Summer Start.
-This Prep List serves as your roadmap for all the things that you need or may want to do before beginning on June 21!
+As a Summer Start participant, you may be wondering about what you need to do to prepare for the summer and where to find the resources and information related to Summer Start.
+This Prep List serves as your roadmap for all the things that you need or may want to do before beginning on June 23!

 Now that you are part of Summer Start, you need to get to know us better.
 Follow these important groups to connect, access information, and stay up-to-date on deadlines.

 - Follow Summer Start on Twitter and Instagram (@ncstatestart)

 - Follow New Student Programs on Twitter and Instagram (@ncstatensp)

 - Follow NC State on Facebook, Twitter, and Instagram (@ncstate)

 You should also make sure to check your personal and NC State email regularly for important information about your Summer Start experience, including course registration, important deadlines, and what to expect this summer!
 While you are at it, be sure to set up your NC State email account!
 To learn how to set up your NC State email, visit the Office for Information Technology’s website.

 Whether you are a first-year or transfer student, there are steps you need to take to complete your advising and course registration for summer.
 Please look through the information below that pertains to you.

 On your Summer Start sign up form, you indicated courses related to your major that you were interested in taking.
 Your academic advisor is reviewing that information, along with any transfer or AP credit you may be bringing to the university.
 They are sharing recommendations for your summer course schedule with Summer Start staff.
 Then, our staff will go ahead and register you for those classes.
 Once we register you for classes, you’ll receive an email from us with instructions on how to view your summer schedule.
 This process only pertains to your course registration for Summer Session II (Summer Start).
 You will register for your fall semester courses at a later date in conjunction with your academic program.